 Once the agent is installed, you’ll have access to these additional graphs:

 Load Average measures whether the CPU is keeping up with queued processes.
-There are three lines representing 1-, 5-, and 15-minute load average calculation timeframes in blue, green, and purple, respectively.
-You can find more details on load average in the monitoring glossary.
+There are three lines representing 1-, 5-, and 15-minute load average calculation time frames in blue, green, and purple, respectively.
+You can find more details on load average in the metrics definitions.